 You might like veggie burgers and turkey burgers, but sometimes you also might yearn for a juicy, beefy hamburger.
-The trouble is, a burger made from 4 ounces of regular ground beef (70 percent lean, or 30 percent fat, depending which way you look at it) can contain as much as 34 grams of fat, which is more than half the daily value of fat and almost two-thirds the daily value of saturated fat.
-And that's before adding cheese, bacon, mayo or other fat-laden toppings.
+The trouble is, a burger made from four ounces of regular ground beef (70 percent lean, or 30 percent fat, depending which way you look at it) can contain as much as 34 grams of fat, which is more than half the daily value of fat and almost two-thirds the daily value of saturated fat.
+And that's before adding other sources of saturated fat including cheese, bacon, mayo, or other fat-laden toppings.
 True, some of the fat from the burger drips away in the cooking process, but it's still a high base from which to start.

 You could stick with veggie burgers or lean turkey burgers—ground turkey isn't necessarily much lower in fat than ground beef unless you opt for ground white-meat turkey.
 But if you want a burger with a beefy taste, consider using lean or extra-lean ground beef, which is 90 percent and 95 percent lean, respectively.